 In this episode, we’re going to cover why your shoulder hurts and focus on your Rotator Cuff.
 So, if you’re stuck at home, what can you do to figure out why your shoulder hurts?
 One of the problems we’ve always had in Healthcare is it’s been a situation where the doctor knows more than the patient.
 That’s called asymmetrical.

 But my goal with this series is to give you the power.
-I want to share my physical exam secrets learned over a lifetime of treating patients in pain with you so that you can now understand what’s wrong with your own body and take that power back, so you can get the best care possible.
+I want to share my physical exam secrets learned over a lifetime of treating patients with rotator cuff tears with you so that you can now understand what’s wrong with your own body and take that power back, so you can get the best care possible.

 The 3 Rotator Cuff Muscles that We’re Focusing On